eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### WorkloadObject

 A WorkloadObject represents a workload inside the Ankaios agent.
 It holds the control interface and the sender of the WorkloadCommandSender to send WorkloadCommands to the WorkloadControlLoop.

-### WorkloadOperation

-A WorkloadOperation represents create, update and delete operations the Ankaios agent executes on the corresponding runtimes.

 ### ParameterStorage